odoylexrules/Documents/README.md

 #### License:
-This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License), and all that I ask of you, is an honorable mention as a contributor to the data found within this project.
+This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License), and all that I ask of you, is an honourable mention as a contributor to the data found within this project.